jacoborus/estilo/docs/syntax-highlighting.md

 ===================

-Open `estilo/syntax/base.yml` with vim and fill definitions with these rules:
+Open `estilo/syntax/base.yml` (and then the other templates inside the folder) with vim and fill its definitions with these rules:

-- first value is foreground
+- first value is the foreground
-- second value is background
+- second value is the background
 - the third value is for text styles, and you should write just the first letter of every style (b: bold, r: reverse, u: underline, i: italic)
 - a hyphen (`-`) or an ommited value will be rendered as `NONE`
 - a dot (`.`) will not render this foreground/background/style